 The scalar VEV (\ref{VEV}) breaks the gauge group to $SU(N_c-N_s)$.
-Scalars acquire a mass of order $h v/N_c$, gluons of order $\lambda v/N_c$, while the scalar parametrizing the radial fluctuation of $v$ gets a reduced mass of order $h v/N_c$ times a loop factor.
-The latter is proportional to the $\beta$-function of $z$ at $z=0$, which is not parametrically small (it does not vanish as $x_s \rightarrow \wb x_s$).
+Scalars acquire a tree-level squared mass of order $h v^2/N_c$, gluons of order $\lambda v^2/N_c$, while the scalar parametrizing the radial fluctuation of $v$ gets a one-loop squared mass schematically of order $(h^2 + \lambda^2) v^2/N_c$ \cite{Gildener:1976ih}.
+The latter is proportional to the $\beta$-function of $z$ at $z=0$, which is not parametrically small in the parameter $x_s - \wb x_s$.
 In the walking regime, the scale $\Lambda_\mathrm{IR}$ can be made arbitrarily low.
 However, the gluon-to-scalar mass ratio remains constant.
 It has been conjectured, in the context of technicolor models, that a scalar particle---denoted technidilaton---is parametrically lighter than the other resonances, and corresponds to the pseudo-Nambu-Goldstone boson of the spontaneously broken conformal symmetry \cite{Yamawaki:1985zg}.
-In our weakly coupled description of walking, the radial fluctuation is the lightest excitation, but it cannot be made parametrically lighter than the others.
+In our weakly coupled description of walking, the radial fluctuation is the lightest excitation, but it cannot be made parametrically lighter than the others when $x_s \rightarrow \wb x_s$.
 This is in agreement with the absence of spontaneous breaking of conformal symmetry, as conformality is broken explicitly.

 Let us discuss the effect of higher order corrections and finite $N$ models.
 Higher loop corrections to (\ref{beta functions}) correct the location of the fixed points to $g^\star = g^\star_1+ \sum_{l=2} \delta_l g^\star$, where $g^\star_1=O(\epsilon)$ (for $\epsilon$ sufficiently small) is any of the values in (\ref{lambda star})--(\ref{f star}) while $\delta_l g^\star = O(\epsilon^l)$ are the corrections expected at loop level $l$ in the scalar and $l+1$ in the gauge $\beta$-functions \footnote{Here $g$ stands for any of the couplings $\lambda$, $h$ and $f$ considered before.
 Higher loop corrections can also induce new fixed points of the $\beta$-functions.
 These, however, are not under perturbative control.
 See \cite{Antipin:2012kc} for a description of walking dynamics based on such fixed points.}.
 If we take $N_c \gtrsim O\bigl( \epsilon^{-\frac{l-1}2} \bigr)$ with $l\geq 2$, we can neglect $O(1/N_c^2)$ corrections to the $\beta$-functions up to loop level $l$.
 So by appropriately choosing the scaling of $\epsilon$, our qualitative analysis is not expected to change up to arbitrary high orders, provided $N_c$ is large enough.